Mount San Antonio: Prohibition and Great Depression

 During Prohibition, the area became known as a place where one could get a drink away from the watchful eyes of the police.
 Former Yosemite concessionaire Foster Curry (Curry Village), his wife Ruth Curry, and Ruth's second husband, movie star Edmund Burns, turned Camp Baldy into a playground for affluent residents of Los Angeles, with a swimming pool, casino, and a dance pavilion.

 In 1935–1936 the Civilian Conservation Corps built a wide trail along the Devil's Backbone from Mt.
 Baldy Notch to the summit, a route which had previously been narrow and dangerous due to the precipitous drops on one, or in some areas both, sides.
+The trail is still relatively dangerous, with hikers occasionally falling to their deaths.

 Aurelia Harwood, the first female president of the Sierra Club, was active in the area.
 Mount Harwood, a subsidiary peak of Mount Baldy, is named for her.
 The Sierra Club built a lodge, also named after her, at Manker Flats in 1930.
 It is open to Sierra Club members.
 In 1935 the club added a mountain hut, known as the "ski hut," by the base of the Baldy Bowl near the headwaters of San Antonio Creek.
 The ski hut burned down that year but was immediately replaced and remains standing today.

 After the 1938 flood

-The flood of 1938 destroyed most of the human-made structures in Camp Baldy and Icehouse Canyon.
+The flood of 1938 destroyed most of the man-made structures in Camp Baldy and Icehouse Canyon.
 The casino was destroyed, but the hotel (today's Buckhorn Lodge) survived.
 No new building has been allowed in Icehouse Canyon, and the Icehouse Canyon resort was destroyed in 1988 by a suspicious fire.
 Camp Baldy was rebuilt and later became Mt.
 Baldy Village.

 During a snow storm on March 2, 1949, two Marine Corps Hellcat fighter planes were flying in formation in an instrument training exercise when they crashed into the west side of the summit's south ridge.
 Dozens of pieces of wreckage were scattered across the slope just below the present location of the Ski Hut Trail, and are not noticeable to casual observation from the trail only because they are overgrown with brush.